USA B1/B2 Visa FAQ

 What is the allowed B1/B2 visa length of stay?

-The number of days of stay is stamped at the border: the officer puts in the passport the last date by which the visitor must leave.
-Usually, it is allowed to stay in the country for up to 180 days per trip.
+TThe number of days of stay is stamped at the border: the officer puts in the passport the last date by which the visitor must leave.
+Usually, the maximum stay per trip is up to 180 days.

 How does the passport control officer determine what date to put on the passport?
 It's simple - if the visitor travels to America infrequently and stays there for a short time, then he/she will always be allowed to stay in the U.S. for up to 180 days.
 But if you visit the U.S. on a multi-visa too often and stay there each time for an unreasonably long time, then there will be legitimate questions at the border.
 The B1/B2 visa is issued for the purpose of short-term trips, and long stays are viewed negatively.
 Therefore, the officer may allow the applicant to stay in the country for a shorter period of time.